TheHutGroup/Horizon-Public-Docs/examples/basket/add-to-basket.md

 Altering the quantity of the basket is a separate mutation that allows you to set the quantity of an item if you know its already there.

+Messages specific to the mutation being called are now included in the `responseMessages` field.
+Until clients are migrated to using this field we will continue to include these in the `basket.messages` list.

 ```graphql
 mutation AddToBasket {
   addProductToBasket(